statamic/docs/content/collections/extending-docs/actions.md

 By default, an action will prompt you with an "Are you sure?" dialog.

-However, you're free to add fields to the action that'll be displayed in that confirmation dialog.
-Do that by adding a `$fields` property with a fieldset-style definition.
+You're free to add additional fields to the action by adding a `$fields` property with a fieldset-style definition.
+Each will be added to the confirmation dialog.

 ``` php
 protected $fields = [